johanhedin/nanoca/doc/SMARTCARD.md

 # nanoca with smart card
 `nanoca` can create CSRs using RSA keys on smart cards.
-This document is a short instruction how to create and provision a `nanoca` signed certificate on a [Aventra](https://aventra.fi) MyEID smart card using Fedora 41.
+This document is a short instruction how to create and provision a `nanoca` signed certificate on a [Aventra](https://aventra.fi) MyEID smart card using Fedora 43.

 The instruction is mainly based on the two following OpenSC Wiki pages:

 * https://github.com/OpenSC/OpenSC/wiki/Aventra-MyEID-PKI-card
 * https://github.com/OpenSC/OpenSC/wiki/Card-personalization

-Note that the instruction below only cover the simple case with one object (key/certificate pair) on the token and with only one PIN.
+Note that the instruction below only covers the simple case with one object (key/certificate pair) on the token and with only one PIN.
 More advanced use cases like multiple PINs, multiple keys and/or multiple certificates are outside the scope of this instruction.